TowhidKashem/snapchat-clone/README.md

     </ul>
   </li>
   <li>
-    This part is optional but strongly recomended, without it you won't be able to view any of the snap map features:
+    This part is optional but strongly recommended, without it you won't be able to view any of the snap map features:
     <ul>
       <li>